 We rarely use more than one modal at a time, but you can use two in the same verb string if they’re from different categories.
 You can use an Epistemic then a Deontic, or you could use an Epistemic then a Dynamic.

 I once knew someone who would often say “We might could do that.”
 That was normal for a Southern U.S. dialect, but more widely we would use a defective form for the second modal in the pair, so instead I would say “We might be able to do that.”
 Consider other possibilities like “She might need to go there,” or “He must be able to do it on his own.”

-Defective forms are multi-word modals, most of which start with ‘be’ and almost all of which end with ‘to’.
-For example, ‘be able to’ is the defective form of can/could, and ‘be going to’ is the defective of will.
+Modals are ‘defective’, meaning their form can’t change, which sometimes makes grammar tricky.
+We sometimes use substitutes that are more grammatically malleable.
+These substitutes are multi-word modals, most of which start with ‘be’ and almost all of which end with ‘to’.
+For example, ‘be supposed to’ is the defective form of should, and ‘be going to’ is the defective of will.

 Must has multiple defectives — ‘have to’, ‘have got to’, and ‘need to’ — each of which is an exception since they don’t start with ‘be’.
 But all three of those defective forms apply to must as Deontic (permission).
 Must as Epistemic (deduction) curiously has no defective form.

 What’s the difference between may and might, between can and could, or between will and would?
 The answer is … it depends on the flavor.